battre/autocomplete-attribute-explainer/README.md

 >
 > For example in Germany you don’t write a state on an envelope to get a letter
 > shipped.
 Yet, the concept of a state exists as a political entity.
 It's
-> unclear from the autocomplete spec, whether this makes the city an
+> unclear from the autocomplete spec whether this makes the city an
 > `address-level1` field or an `address-level2` field.
 We should remove this
 > ambiguity.